New York, Westchester and Boston Railway: Village of Mamaroneck

 The extended catenary structures used in locations where the NH and NYW&B shared rails still exist in many places, though the catenary tower stub for the outermost track may be missing.
 The location of the station houses in Mamaroneck and Harrison show space for the NYW&B right of way.

 The tunnel leading to the NYW&B platforms from behind the Mamaroneck station is still there.
 The platforms were located where the current parking lot is.

 The Mamaroneck Metro-North station was shared by both the New Haven and NYW&B.

 Mount Vernon

 Large concrete bridge abutments remain at Hutchinson Boulevard in northern Willson's Woods Park in Mount Vernon.
 Lorraine Terrace, a residential street, runs along the former rail line.
-Remains of the Columbus Avenue station in Mount Vernon, including the abutment on the opposite (north) side of the NH line, are still in place.
+Remains of the Columbus Avenue station in Mount Vernon, including the abutment on the north side of the NH line, are still in place.

-The East Third Street Station building in Mount Vernon, east of South Fulton Avenue, temporarily and partially remains.
-Until about 2010 it was used by a granite supplier.
-It was, as of October 7, 2016, in the process of demolition to make way for a potential development.

 Remains of the Kingsbridge Road station, north of the Bronx/Mount Vernon border, are in place; most of the sealed stationhouse and the elevated line remain intact.

 New Rochelle

 The former Quaker Ridge Station, at Stratton and Kewanee Roads, is now a private residence surrounded by woodlands.
 The station's former driveway and turn-around remain but are now owned by the city for use as a public street.
 The house retains the two main platforms.

-A cement wall runs along Stratton Road, just east of the Quaker Ridge station.
-It reflects the style of the station, most likely built as a buffer from road traffic.